Tibzie/CalculatorOnKeyDown/README.md

 When I first created the on keydown calculator, it consisted of fewer buttons.
 Therefore, I felt it's necessary to add a few more to make it more *"user-friendly"*.
 For example, deleting a character, clearing the screen and allowing users to do advanced calculator features.

+---

+Learned
+---

+I learned how to effectively use OnKeyDown method effectively as well using JavaScript with HTML and CSS.

+Future improvements
+---

+Adding new buttons and adding validation.